Ministry of Defence

 Edward [Edwin] Claridge

-[The only LAMAN on both the SDGW and CWGC is Edward LAMAN of Harston who this man is believed to be this mnan listed as Edwin LAMAN] Private 20252, 8th Battalion, Bedfordshire Regiment.
-Killed in action 19th April 1916 in France & Flanders.
-Age 39.
+[The only LAMAN on both the SDGW and CWGC is Edward LAMAN of Harston who this man is believed to be; listed on memorial as Edwin LAMAN] Private 20252, 8th Battalion, Bedfordshire Regiment.
+Killed in action 19 April 1916 in France & Flanders.
+Aged 39.
 Born Holborn, Middlesex, enlisted Bedford, resident Harston, Cambridgeshire.
 Son of the late George Edward Laman; husband of Elizabeth Laman, of High St., Harston, Cambridge.
+No known grave.
 Commemorated on YPRES (MENIN GATE) MEMORIAL, Ieper, West-Vlaanderen, Belgium.
 Panel 31 and 33.
 See also Harston

 SIZER